wildfly/wildfly-governance/wildfly-as/GOVERNANCE.md

 Any Component Lead or Project Lead, provided the candidate is a Commonhaus Foundation member.

+Upon the adoption of the initial version of this governance policy the Overall Project Lead will be Brian Stansberry.

 Maintainers, Publishers, Component Leads, Project Leaders and the Overall Project Lead keep their role indefinitely, unless they resign or a new decision revokes their role.

 The list of Maintainers, Publishers and Project Leaders is kept up-to-date on the "Team" page of this website.